Master of Finance: Structure

-while more technical / mathematical programs are usually through an MQF or related; see below.
+while more technical and mathematical programs are usually through an MQF or similar; see below.

 The MAppFin spans the MSF-M.Fin spectrum in terms of available specializations and corresponding coursework; it differs in that it is "for and by practitioners" and therefore "blends... finance theory with industry practice", as appropriate to the specialization.
 Similar to the MSc, programs are sometimes specifically focused on Financial Planning or Banking, for example, as opposed to more general coverage of finance.
 Some universities offer both the MAppFin and the MFin, with the latter requiring additional semester-time and coursework (and exclusively offering doctoral access).
 These programs may also differ as to entrance requirements.

 Programs require a bachelor's degree for admission, but many do not require that the undergraduate major be in finance, economics, or even general business.
 The usual requirement is a sufficient level of numeracy, often including exposure to probability / statistics and calculus.
 The M.Fin and MSc will often require more advanced topics such as multivariate calculus, linear algebra and differential equations; these may also require a greater background in Finance or Economics than the MSF.
 Some programs may require work experience (sometimes at the managerial level), particularly if the candidate lacks a relevant undergraduate degree.